Updated with overhaul of mobile apps and resolution of Google login process. This review was originally published Dec. 17, 2017.

-Gmail users should be aware that Zoho Vault doesn't handle Google's two-page login process very well.
+Gmail users should be aware that when we tested Zoho Vault, it didn't handle Google's two-page login process very well.
 The Google account credentials that I successfully imported into several other password managers failed to register in Zoho Vault.

-To correct this problem, you must edit the entry for your Google account to include the full URL of the Google login page: https://accounts.google.com/ServiceLogin?sacu=1&scc=1&continue=https%3A%2F%2Fmail.google.com%2Fmail%2F&hl=en&service=mail.
+To correct this problem, I had to edit the entry for your Google account to include the full URL of the Google login page: https://accounts.google.com/ServiceLogin?sacu=1&scc=1&continue=https%3A%2F%2Fmail.google.com%2Fmail%2F&hl=en&service=mail.

 Even after doing this, I still needed to click on the Zoho Vault browser extension to enter my Google password, as it didn't automatically appear in the entry field as other passwords would.
-This issue appears to be limited to Google, but given the widespread usage of Google's online services, it's a fairly substantial annoyance.
+This issue appeared to be limited to Google, but given the widespread usage of Google's online services, it was a fairly substantial annoyance.